wh-alice/mig_visualstudio/vs/code-quality/ca1711--identifiers-should-not-have-incorrect-suffix.md

 ---
-title: "CA1711: Identifiers should not have incorrect suffix | Microsoft Docs" ms.custom: ""
+title: "CA1711: Identifiers should not have incorrect suffix" ms.custom: "" ms.date: "10/19/2016"
-ms.date: "10/19/2016"
 ms.prod: "visual-studio-dev14"